Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 {% endhighlight %}

 ### Publishing Crates on Cargo
-The next thing we'd like to do with triangle mesh geometry is load up some models and render them!
-The [Wavefront OBJ](http://en.wikipedia.org/wiki/Wavefront_.obj_file) format is relatively simple to load (at least if you're only doing triangles/triangle strips) and is widely supported in modeling software like Blender, making it easy to find meshes and convert them as needed.
-While it's possible to write an OBJ loader integrated into the ray tracer I thought this seemed like a cool opportunity to learn about publishing my own Crates (a library) with [Cargo](https://crates.io), especially since managing dependencies with Cargo is very smooth.
+With support for intersecting rays against triangle meshes now we'd like load up some models and render them!
+The [Wavefront OBJ](http://en.wikipedia.org/wiki/Wavefront_.obj_file) format is relatively simple to load (at least if you're only doing triangles/triangle strips) and is widely supported in modeling software like Blender, making it easy to find meshes and convert them if needed.
+While it's possible to write an OBJ loader integrated into the ray tracer I thought this seemed like a cool opportunity to learn about publishing my own Crates (a Rust library) with [Cargo](https://crates.io) (Rust's package manager), especially since managing dependencies with Cargo is very smooth.

-To load OBJ files I've written [tobj](https://github.com/Twinklebear/tobj) which takes inspiration from the OBJ loader I use in my C++ projects, [tinyobjloader](https://github.com/syoyo/tinyobjloader).
+To load OBJ files I've written [tobj](https://github.com/Twinklebear/tobj) (Tiny OBJ Loader) which takes inspiration from the OBJ loader I use in my C++ projects, [tinyobjloader](https://github.com/syoyo/tinyobjloader).
 To figure out how to publish the crate online I followed [the guide on publishing](http://doc.crates.io/crates-io.html#publishing-crates) and [here it is](https://crates.io/crates/tobj)!
-Now adding this library as dependency to tray\_rust can be done by adding `tobj = "0.0.8"` to the `[dependencies]` list and the crate will be downloaded and available for use via `extern crate tobj;`.
+Adding this library as dependency to tray\_rust can be done by adding `tobj = "0.0.8"` to the `[dependencies]` list in the project's Cargo.toml and the crate will be downloaded and available for use via `extern crate tobj;`.

 For some extra fun I used the Travis-CI integration discussed in Huon's "Travis on the Train" series